cashubtc/nuts/pol.md

 ### 2. Message Formats and Keys

-Each receipt `signature` is produced by the mint using the keyset-specific private key of the corresponding value (amount) for that input or output.
+Each receipt `signature` is a BIP340 Schnorr signature on the SHA-256 hash of the formatted message to sign.
+It is produced by the mint using the keyset-specific private key of the corresponding value (amount) for that input or output.

 #### A. Outputs (Blinded Messages)
 For each returned blind signature, the mint returns a nested `pol_receipt`.